A longer programme of study for those wishing to deepen their experience of the Dharma.

 To complete the course you will need to do enough book groups to earn 12 credits.

 Each book will earn you one or two credits depending on the length of the book (one credit for books taking five or six weeks, two credits for books taking between eight and twelve weeks).
 You can choose any books from the list available here.

 You will also need to have a daily Buddhist practice (more information on this here) and complete the two reflection pieces (a minimum of 1000 words each) on how the course has affected your daily life.

 No!
 We will keep a record of the books you complete, and you can decide to complete the full programme at any time.
-Some students in the book study groups won’t be taking part in the programme, and some will.
-After you’ve completed the programme you are welcome to continue to keep joining the book study groups!
+Some students in the book groups won’t be taking part in the programme, and some will.
+After you’ve completed the programme you are welcome to continue to keep joining the book groups!

 Why are we offering this programme?

 Because we have received so much through living a Dharma-full life, and we want to pass that on.
-Because we enjoy facilitating book study groups.
+Because we enjoy facilitating book groups.
 Because it’s a privilege to see students grow and blossom.
 Because these groups help our students to get to know each other, and be a supportive community for each other.
 Because this is a great way for us to stay connected to the Dharma.
 Because we want to keep learning how to be better students.
 Because it makes us happy!

 Any other questions?